Reusing Previous Computations

 # ...

 We also need to make sure we now only modify children via set.
 That’s a problem for add_inline_child and new_line, which currently append to the children field.
-There are a couple of possible fixes, but in the interests of expediency,Perhaps the nicest design would thread a local children variable through all of the methods involved in line layout, similar to how we handle paint.
+There are a couple of possible fixes, but in the interests of expediency,Perhaps the nicest design would thread a local children variable through all of the methods involved in line layout, similar to tree_to_list.
 I’m going to use a second, unprotected field, temp_children, to build the list of children, and then set it as the new value of the children field at the end:

 class BlockLayout: